infr/lunchselector/README.md

 ## Run

-You can access the current running version here <https://infr.github.io/lunchselector/> or run it yourself with `ng serve`.
+You can access the current running version here <https://infr.github.io/lunchselector/> or run it yourself with `npm start`.

 ## Build (for github.io pages)